About

 - Security professionals tracking bots, breaches, scams, and malware

-- Developers looking for bot intelligence data
+- Developers looking for bot intelligence data and classification feeds

 - Journalists researching cybersecurity incidents